fooooter/drain/README.md

 ## Usage

 ### Template

-It's advised to use a template - https://github.com/fooooter/drain_page_template.
+It's strongly advised to use a template - https://github.com/fooooter/drain_page_template (mainly because the default 404 and 403 pages are defined inside this template)

 ### Structure